‘Vanderpump Rules’ Fans React As Stassi Schroeder Nearly Ruins Beau Clark’s Surprise Proposal

 Vanderpump Rules fans are reacting to Stassi Schroeder’s pushy behavior that almost ruined her fiance Beau Clark’s surprise engagement last summer.

 In a scene from the latest episode of the Bravo reality show, the 31-year-old Next Level Basic author was seen hounding her longtime love over his hesitation to pop the question.
-Clark, 40, told Stassi that he loved her but needed time, while all the while planning a surprise proposal behind her back.
+Clark, 40, told Stassi that he loved her but needed time, all the while planning a surprise proposal behind her back.

-Stassi posted a clip of the scene to Twitter in which made it clear that her man’s slow proposal was torture for her.
+Stassi posted a clip of the scene to Twitter, which made it clear that her man’s slow proposal was torture for her.

 “Surprise vs mental health,” Stassi captioned the Vanderpump Rules clip.

-But in comments to the post, Vanderpump Rules fans felt Stassi was over the top by constantly pestering Beau about his proposal plans.
+In comments to the post, Vanderpump Rules fans felt Stassi was over the top by constantly pestering Beau about his proposal plans.
 Others wrote that she nearly sabotaged her relationship with a great guy by “bullying” a proposal out of him.

 “Nothing like forcing or badgering a proposal from someone,” one viewer wrote.